ethereon-org/.github/profile/README.md

 ---

-**Ethereon** is a developer-first, privacy-focused open-source collective.
+**marvlock** is a developer-first, privacy-focused open-source collective.
 We build tools for students, indie hackers, and curious minds — lightweight, self-hostable, and forever free.

 We believe: